wrkdev/custom-api/README.md

 Custom-API is a Swagger API Application which allows users to make calls to tasks and posts endpoints.

-This application is for use with a frontend application.
-It allows a user to execute CRUD operations on tasks and posts This also enables a user to add posts and tasks to a website using this application.
+This application is for use with a frontend application or as a standalone data source.
+It allows a user to execute CRUD operations on tasks and posts.
+It also allows a user to make calls to external publicly available apis such as covid19api.com and more.

+## Resources

+Navigate to the resources folder to get information about how you can use the api:

+# Tasks.md

+* Explanation of each endpoint with examples of creation and updating of tasks.

+# Posts.md

+* Explanation of each endpoint with examples of creation and updating of posts.

+# External.md

+* List of public open source apis integrated.
+* Explanation of endpoints with examples.

 ## Prerequisites